-AN ISOSCELES RIGHT TRIANGLE is a standard mathematical object.
+AN ISOSCELES RIGHT TRIANGLE is one of two special triangles.
+(The other is the 30°-60°-90° triangle.)
 The student should know the ratios of the sides.

 (An isosceles triangle has two equal sides.
 See Definition 8 in Some Theorems of Plane Geometry.
 The theorems cited below will be found there.)

 Theorem.
 In an isosceles right triangle the sides are in the ratio 1:1:.

 Proof.
 In an isosceles right triangle, the equal sides make the right angle.
 They have the ratio of equality, 1 : 1.

 To find the ratio number of the hypotenuse h, we have, according to the Pythagorean theorem,

 (Lesson 26 of Algebra.)
 Therefore the three sides are in the ratio

 Note that since the right triangle is isosceles, then the angles at the base are equal.
 (Theorem 3.)
 Therefore each of those acute angles is 45°.

 (For the definition of measuring angles by "degrees," see Topic 12.)

 Example 1.
 Evaluate sin 45° and tan 45°.